Conan O'Brien: Conan and Conan Without Borders (2010–2021)

-Podcasting and Conan O'Brien Must Go (2018–present)
+Conan O'Brien Needs a Friend and Conan O'Brien Must Go (2018–present)

 Sona Movsesian (left) and Matt Gourley (right) co-host Conan O'Brien Needs a Friend.

 In 2018, O'Brien's production company, Team Coco, partnered with Earwolf to launch his own weekly podcast, Conan O'Brien Needs a Friend.
 The podcast debuted November 18, 2018, with Will Ferrell as the first guest.
 O'Brien stated the title is tongue-in-cheek, saying he would like to see if celebrity guests would actually be his friends.
-In each episode, O'Brien is joined by his guest, as well as his assistant Sona Movsesian and the show's producer Matt Gourley.
+Each episode has the guest join O'Brien together with his co-hosts, his former assistant Sona Movsesian and the show's producer Matt Gourley.
 Guests on the podcast have included Barack and Michelle Obama, Stephen Colbert, and Bob Newhart among others.
 The podcast has received strong reviews and became the top podcast on iTunes.
 The podcast has also won numerous awards throughout its run.
 Deadline Hollywood reported that, as of August 2021, the podcast had been downloaded over 250 million times and was averaging more than 9 million downloads per month.

 O'Brien made a cameo appearance as himself on the February 26, 2022 episode of Saturday Night Live, as a guest inducting John Mulaney into the Five-Timers Club with Tina Fey, Steve Martin, Paul Rudd, Candice Bergen and Elliott Gould.

 In May 2022, O'Brien's podcast, as well as the entire Team Coco digital media business, was sold to SiriusXM for $150 million.
 (Note: Citing unnamed sources, The Wall Street Journal stated the deal was worth $150 million.
 The official terms of the deal were not made public.)
 This sale included all other Team Coco podcasts including Inside Conan and Parks and Recollection, as well as the development of a comedy channel for SiriusXM radio service.